Dhmeson/noodown-fastify/README.md

 3. When the response is finalized (`close` event), builds the log with all data
 4. Sends the log asynchronously to the Noodown API using `fetch` with `keepalive: true`
 5. Does not block the request response (errors are silently ignored)

+### Viewing and Analyzing Data

+To view and analyze the collected data, you need to:
+1. Register an account at [noodown.com](https://noodown.com)
+2. Log in to the dashboard
+3. Access your logs and analytics in the dashboard

 ## License